 The commencement was held the same weekend as mother’s day weekend.

-After USC’s commencement McElheny, her husband, as well as over 50 supporters, held a rally in the same South Central Parking lot Victor lost his life.
+After USC’s commencement McElhany, her husband, as well as over 50 supporters, held a rally in the same South Central Parking lot Victor lost his life.

-“It just seemed like the right thing to do this mother’s day,” Lynette McElheny told local media outlets.
+“It just seemed like the right thing to do this mother’s day,” Lynette McElhany told local media outlets.

 The suspects are still at large and are described as three hispanic males in their 20’s, who fled the scene in a dark blue or gray sedan.

-“McElhaney’s parents Oakland Councilmember Lynette Gibson McElhaney and her husband Clarence McElhaney joined Price, Los Angeles County Supervisor Mark Ridley-Thomas, community activists and local nonprofit organizations in raising awareness for street gun violence.
+“McElhaney’s parents Oakland Councilmember Lynette Gibson McElhaney and her husband Clarence McElhanay joined Price, Los Angeles County Supervisor Mark Ridley-Thomas, community activists and local nonprofit organizations in raising awareness for street gun violence.

 Members of Brothers Breaking B.R.E.A.D., an organization dedicated to uplifting black men at USC, and Black Student Assembly were also in attendance.